Khans of Bollywood: Irrfan Khan

 Irrfan Khan won the National Film Award for Best Actor at the 60th National Film Awards 2012, for his performance in Paan Singh Tomar.
 Khan had won the 2014 Asian Film Award for Best Actor, the National Film Award for Best Actor, three Filmfare Awards, three International Indian Film Academy Awards, an Independent Spirit Award nomination, and various international honours.
 He also hosted a television show and commercials.
 By 2015, he had appeared in more than 50 Indian films in Bollywood, and a number of international films, such as Life of Pi, New York, I Love You, A Mighty Heart, The Amazing Spider-Man, and Jurassic World, with a featured role alongside Tom Hanks in the 2016 adaptation of Dan Brown's novel Inferno.
-In September 2015, he was appointed as the brand ambassador for "Resurgent Rajasthan", a campaign by the state government of Rajasthan.
+In September 2015, he was appointed as the brand ambassador for "Resurgent Rajasthan", a campaign by the state government of Rajasthan, his native state.

 Irrfan Khan is sometimes also considered the "fourth Khan", along with Saif Ali Khan.
 By 2017, Irrfan Khan's films have grossed over at the worldwide box office, mostly from his work in international productions.
 His highest-grossing Hindi films are Hindi Medium (2017) and The Lunchbox (2013).
 He died of cancer on 29 April 2020 at Kokilaben Dhirubhai Ambani Hospital in Mumbai.